Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

 \subsubsection{Swin transformer}

-The bias evaluation results of the Swin transformer based model for various domains is shown in table \ref{table_3bias_swin}.
-Similar to the previous model, it can be observed from the top portion of the table with individual measures that, the Swin transformer shows high and similar accuracies for all categories of social groups.
+The bias evaluation results of the Swin transformer based model for various domains are shown in table \ref{table_3bias_swin}.
+Similar to the CvT based model, it can be observed from the top portion of the table with individual measures that, the Swin transformer shows high and similar accuracies for all categories of social groups.
 The FPR and FNR values are also very low and similar across the social groups within each domain.
-Bottom portion of the table presents the results of pairwise analysis of the Swin transformer for various domains.
-The measures DP and EO also shows very high values, nearly similar to an ideal unbiased scenario.
-Altogether, the individual and pairwise measures do not show any existence of significant bias in the Swin transformer model.
+The bottom portion of the same table \ref{table_3bias_swin} presents the results of pairwise bias analysis of the model for various domains.
+The measures DP and EO show very high values, nearly similar to an ideal unbiased scenario.
+Altogether, the individual and pairwise measures do not report any existence of significant bias in the Swin transformer model.